jorendorff/tabletop-games/identifamy.md

 a long game, where everyone gets plenty of time to reveal their character, a total score of 44 can be game-winning.
 Shorter games will score lower.)

+(Gamemaster's guide:) GMs will note that it is not possible for the GM to score points or win, which may seem unfair.
+The secret victory condition of Identifamy for the GM is for the players to have feelings about their characters.
+If the players all spend an hour drawing—if someone holds on to their picture afterwards—if you find out later they've inked or colored it—that's when you've won.
+Don't tell anyone this part.
+It's a secret.

 ----